 - Labor force.
 The labor force is once again changing as those that chose to resign/not work during the pandemic have depleted their cash and are dipping into savings.
 They are thinking about returning to work in the fall or the end of summer.

 - Remote work opportunities.
 More companies are drawing a line in the sand when it comes to offering remote work options, telling their employee they must return in person.
 As an example, Elon Musk said, “Anyone who wishes to do remote work must be in the office for a minimum, (and I mean *minimum*) of 40 hours per week or depart Tesla.”

 - A new uncertainty of the remote worker.
 Recent reports indicate that remote workers are more likely to be laid off if they are part of a company with a lot of on-site workers.
-It’s an indirect effect that builds up over time – not because you are remote. but because not being on site has shifter your role’s impact on the team:
+It’s an indirect effect that builds up over time – not because you are remote, but because not being on site has shifted your role’s impact on the team:

 - You’re “out of sight out of mind”